 Study Sustainable Energy Engineering at WIT

-The BEng (Hons) programme in Sustainable Energy Engineering has been running in WIT since 2010.
+The BEng (Hons) programme in Sustainable Energy Engineering has been running in SETU since 2010.
 The programme focuses on Energy Systems in Buildings, their design, installation, operation and control.
 It has BIM (Building Information Modeling) and Energy Simulation integrated into all years of the programme.
 Graduates are in high demand and are actively recruited by Irelands leading engineering design consultants and mechanical and electrical contractors, and by energy management and facilities management companies.
 The programme offers fantastic career opportunities to work both within Ireland and abroad within the exciting field of energy engineering.
 Further information on the programme can be found at www.wit.ie/wd171 or by contacting Colm Tynan at [email protected].